ishanarora143/CR-tech-force-frontend/README.md

 ## How can you help us in this crisis?

 1. Become a volunteer - please spare as little as half an hour a day to help us in this crisis.
-2. [Contribute](#Contribute) - Help us develop/maintain this application to give seamless experience to those that are looking for resources.
+2. [Contribute](#Contribute) - Help us develop/maintain this application to give a seamless experience to those looking for resources.

 By helping each other is how we come out of this crisis.